gdha/www.it3.be/_posts/2014-02-14-gnupg-key-generation.md

     Is this correct? (y/N) y

-The during the key generating process it is requesting the identity for whom the keys are ment:
+The during the key generating process it is requesting the identity for whom the keys are meant:

     You need a user ID to identify your key; the software constructs the user ID from the Real Name, Comment and Email Address in this form: